Ion thruster: General working principle

 The ion thruster is not the most promising type of electrically powered spacecraft propulsion, but it is the most successful in practice to date.
 An ion drive would require two days to accelerate a car to highway speed in vacuum.
-The technical characteristics, especially thrust, are considerably inferior to the prototypes described in literature, technical capabilities are limited by the space charge created by ions.
-This limits the thrust density (force per cross-sectional area of the engine).
-Ion thrusters create small thrust levels (the thrust of Deep Space 1 is approximately equal to the weight of one sheet of paper) compared to conventional chemical rockets, but achieve high specific impulse, or propellant mass efficiency, by accelerating the exhaust to high speed.
+The technical characteristics, especially thrust, are considerably inferior to the prototypes described in literature.
+Technical capabilities are limited by the space charge created by ions, which limits the thrust density— the force per cross-sectional area of the engine.
+Ion thrusters create small thrust levels compared to conventional chemical rockets (the thrust of Deep Space 1 being approximately equal to the weight of one sheet of paper, for example) but achieve high specific impulse— also known as propellant mass efficiency— by accelerating the exhaust to high speed.
 The power imparted to the exhaust increases with the square of exhaust velocity while thrust increase is linear.
 Conversely, chemical rockets provide high thrust, but are limited in total impulse by the small amount of energy that can be stored chemically in the propellants.
 Given the practical weight of suitable power sources, the acceleration from an ion thruster is frequently less than one-thousandth of standard gravity.
 However, since they operate as electric (or electrostatic) motors, they convert a greater fraction of input power into kinetic exhaust power.
 Chemical rockets operate as heat engines, and Carnot's theorem limits the exhaust velocity.